Stags of the Mountains: You in the A Song of Ice and Fire BROB: With a Bonus!

 And really, we have the perfect excuse.
 Dragonstone is the traditional holding of the royal heir.
 Until now he was the only adult male heir to the Iron Throne.
 As I am a Knight and thus considered of majority, my claim to its rules now supersedes his, thus according to the lines of succession he reverts to the rightful ruler ship of Storm's End.

 Only a few are still alive at this point.
 Most were either killed in the fighting or crushed by their mounts when their horses were shot out from under them.
-But the squires do so without a word.... and the first thing after, I look around for Mya.
-If she's fine, I breathe a sigh of relief, and have the other squires go check on the Reachmen who had been downed, my voice crisp and instructing them to put any still alive under guard.
-Knock them out if necessary.
-We're going to want to have a talk with them.
+But the squires do so without a word.

 Only after I've done that, and all I can do for our side's casualties, am I going to be willing to consider anything else.